Bios

 Contributing Editor

-Harper Wellman (he/him) is a writer and emerging curator currently located in Calgary AB.
+Harper Wellman (he/him) is a writer and emerging curator currently located in Squamish, BC.
 Harper holds an MA in Art History and Curatorial Studies, and a BA in Museum and Curatorial Studies, both from Western University.
 He has worked for many cultural organizations focusing on curatorial projects, public programming, and publications (TBA Journal, ArtLab, OMA, Westland Gallery, Calgary Zoo), and truly enjoys engaging the public with cultural, artistic, and historical topics.
-Harper currently works for Contemporary Calgary and the Alberta University of the Arts.
+Harper has formerly worked at Contemporary Calgary and the Alberta University of the Arts, and is currently the Curator at Brackendale Art Gallery.

 Image